 Ortigia (Ὀρτυγία) is a small island, which is the historical center of the city of Syracuse.
 The island, also known as Città Vecchia (Old City), contains so many historical landmarks, that when you walk around you feel like going back in time.
 The name originates from the Ancient Greek ortyx (ὄρτυξ), which means "Quail".

-As I narrate later, Ortygia was the mythological home of Arethusa (Aretusa), a faithful nymph fleeing the river god Alpheus (Alfio), who was transformed by Artemis into a spring, traversed underground and appeared here, thus providing water for the city.
+As I narrate later, Ortygia was the mythological home of Arethusa (Aretusa), a faithful nymph fleeing the river god Alpheus (Alfio), who was transformed by Artemis into a spring, traversed (underground the Ioanian Sea bed) and appeared here, thus providing water for the city.
 Arethusa and her pursuer came from Arcadia in Greece, not far from Corinth.
 Coincidentally the colony of Syracuse was founded by Greeks from Corinth.

-Ortygia, being an island just off the coast, was easily transformed into a natural fortress with harbors and was big enough that it could hold a significant population in ancient times.
+Ortygia, being an island just off the coast, was easily transformed into a natural fortress with harbors and was big enough to hold a significant population in ancient times.
 Therefore, the history of Ortygia is synonymous with the early history of Syracuse.
-Ortygia is located at the eastern end of Syracuse and is separated from it by a narrow channel (strait).
+Ortygia is located at the eastern end of modern Syracuse and is separated from it by a narrow channel (strait).

 Two bridges connect the island to mainland Sicily: Ponte Umbetino and Ponte Santa Lucia.

 In the middle of the strait there is a small islet (actually Ponte Umbertino passes over it), which accommodates the statue of the most famous son of Syracuse: Archimedes of Syracuse.
 The statue (Statua di Archimede) is not old and a bit out of place for my taste.

 It is from here, from the statue of the Greek mathematician, that one should start the walk around the island.

 Archimedes of Syracuse